Guide to Work, Study, Travel and Living Abroad

 Work abroad can be combined with study (before, during, or after), helping you to defray the cost and gain experience in a very different environment from academia.
 But two caveats:

 1. Do not expect to finance study with part-time work.
 At best, it can provide extra spending money.
-Savings can usually be accumulated more quickly by working in the U.S.
+Savings can be accumulated more quickly by working in the U.S.

 Study and Work Abroad After Graduation

 Fulbright, Rotary, and other scholarships are available to support a year of overseas study (not necessarily for a degree) after graduation.
-These prestigious awards and the contacts they open up are often stepping-stones to international careers.
+These prestigious awards and the contacts they open up are often stepping stones to international careers.

 Types of Work Abroad Programs

 3. Volunteering Abroad.
 Volunteers usually work and live together with ordinary local citizens.
 Types of work range from archaeology digs to social services in locations worldwide.
-Volunteering is excellent career preparation for those interested in work in developing countries or careers with non-governmental organizations.
+Volunteering is excellent career preparation for those interested in working in developing countries or careers with non-governmental organizations.
 (See the Volunteer Work Abroad section for more.)

 Work Abroad Calendar: When to Apply